 Rush University Medical Center nurses are on the front line of our efforts to provide quality care, receiving Magnet status four consecutive times for making outstanding nursing care the standard at the Medical Center.

 Rush was the first hospital in Illinois serving adults and children to receive Magnet status.
-In 2016, we earned our fourth Magnet designation.
+In 2020, we earned our fifth Magnet designation.

 The highest recognition given for nursing excellence, the Magnet Recognition Program recognizes health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
 The status is designated by the American Nurses Credentialing Center of the American Nurses Association.